Fire and rescue services

 At the port of entry, be prepared to answer questions about:

-Whether you enter the US under the VWP or on a visa, it's likely you'll need to have:
+Whether you enter the US under the VWP or on a visa, you'll likely need to have:

-If you provide false information or can't satisfy the officials that you're visiting for a valid reason, you can be refused entry.
+You can be refused entry if you provide false information or can't satisfy the officials you're visiting for a valid reason.

 You may be held at the port of entry or a nearby detention facility while US authorities arrange for you to be returned to Australia (or the last country you visited).